AllskyTeam/allsky/README.md

 	* You can **significanly** reduce wear on your SD card by making `allsky/tmp` a [memory-based filesystem](https://github.com/thomasjacquin/allsky/wiki/Miscellaneous-Tips).

 * version **0.8.3.3**:
 	* Added ability to have your allsky camera added to the [Allsky map](http://www.thomasjacquin.com/allsky-map) by configuring [these settings](https://github.com/thomasjacquin/allsky/wiki/allsky-Settings/_edit#map-settings).
 Added `Allsky Map Setup` section to the WebUI to configure the map settings.
+The "Lens" field now shows in the popout on the website (if installed).
 	* Significantly enhanced Wiki - more pages and more information on existing pages.
 All known issues are described there as well as fixes / workarounds.
 	* Added an option to keograms to make them full width, even if few images were used in creating the keogram.
 In config.sh, set `KEOGRAM_EXTRA_PARAMETERS="--image-expand"`.
 	* Added/changed/deleted settings (in config/config.sh unless otherwise noted):